redFrik/udk16-Immersive_Technologies/udk170126/README.md

 grid
 --

-using MaxMspJitter to take video input from webcamera, downsample it to 64x48 grascale and sending over osc to unity at 30fps.
+using MaxMspJitter or Processing to take video input from webcamera, downsample it to 64x48 grascale and sending over osc to unity at 30fps.

 NOTE: you can also access the webcamera directly in unity - this example is for a specific project and not the best solution in general.